MariaMengozzi/pc-2022/notes.md

 it can be implemented with different threads. when adopting an event loop we are perceiving the environment only through events. any kind of input generated by the environment, should be modeled in terms of events! (as in case of actors in which everything is model as message).

 All the approach are independent of the state.

+SUPERLOOP FSM -> in this case we said that every period of time corresponds to a clock cycle (and every cycle depends on the current state )

+EVENT LOOP FSM -> we model the tick of each loop through events, in this case the handler that will be executed depends on the triggered event.

+For representing an FSM in programs we use the <u>STATE DESIGN PATTERN</u>, in which there is an interface that define at high level the event an than a class for each state of the FSM. these class implements the state interface, and inside the state describe the behavior that the machine has when it is in that state, so the events that can trigger and the state in which arrives when that event is triggered.